How Accountants Can Build a Comprehensive CAAS Technology Stackby

 *2020 CPA Firm Management Association Digitally Driven Firm IT survey (CPAFMA.org)

-Roman H. Kepczyk, CPA is Director of Firm Technology Strategy for Right Networks.
-His primary focus is helping firms throughout North America effectively use information technology and accounting applications by optimizing their tax, audit and administrative production workflows.
+Roman H. Kepczyk, CPA, will be speaking at Accounting WEB Live Summit this May.
+Learn more on how to attend at www.accountingweblivesummit.com.
+He is Director of Firm Technology Strategy for Right Networks.
+His primary focus is helping firms throughout North America...